PabloVallejo/gillie/README.md

 Gillie - JavaScript MicroFramework
 =======

-Gillie is JavaScript micro-framework that lets you easily create JavaScript classes to better organize your app.
+Gillie is a JavaScript micro-framework that lets you easily create classes to better organize your app.
 Gillie can as well serve as an introductory framework to learn Backbone, given its similarities with a Backbone view.
 On the other hand Gillie is very easy to setup and only requires jQuery.

 ## Quick start